RTBHOUSE/big-bang-py/README.md

 - **A litmus test for whether an app has all config correctly factored out of the code is whether the codebase could be made open source at any moment without compromising any secrets or credentials.**

-- Usually there are multiple ENV files e.g. separate versions for testing, devel, staging and production.
+- Usually there are multiple ENV files, like separate versions for testing, devel, staging and production.
 It is recommended to organise those ENVs in one location.

-    - An example is present at the root of this repo in [/envs](https://bitbucket.org/rtbhouse/big-bang-py/src/master/envs/) folder.

-    - You can also find there ENVs loader based on [python-dotenv](https://github.com/theskumar/python-dotenv).
+    - An example of such organisation is present at the root of this repo in [/envs](https://bitbucket.org/rtbhouse/big-bang-py/src/master/envs/) folder.
+You can also find there ENVs loader based on [python-dotenv](https://github.com/theskumar/python-dotenv).

-## Invoke - Task Management & Command Execution
+## Invoke - Manage & Execute Tasks

 - It is recommended to **turn into a task every project related shell command** which will be called more than a couple of times and is not super-common (like `ls` with basic flags).